optimizely/aws-lambda-at-edge-starter-kit/README.md

 ## Use the AWS Lambda@Edge Starter Kit

-The Optimizely starter kit for Akamai's EdgeWorkers embeds and extends our [Javascript (Node) SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk).
+The Optimizely starter kit for AWS Lambda@Edge embeds and extends our [Javascript (Node) SDK](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-sdk).
 For a guide to getting started with our platform more generally, you can reference our [Javascript (Node) Quickstart developer documentation](https://docs.developers.optimizely.com/experimentation/v4.0.0-full-stack/docs/javascript-node-quickstart).

 > Note: This starter kit in particular makes use of the "Lite" version of our Javascript SDK for Node.js which explicitly excludes the datafile manager and event processor features for better performance.
 As a result, it is expected that you will provide the datafile manually to the Optimizely SDK either through a local file reference or by using the provided platform-specific `getDatafile()` helper to load in your Optimizely project's datafile.